The Skysuites Tower: Architecture and design

-The Skysuites Tower is composed of two 38-storey towers upon a 2,812 square meter lot at the junction of EDSA and Quezon Avenue.
-One of the two towers will be a semi-circular tower for residential use and the other will be a curvilinear tower for office use.
-The two towers will be connected with a parking and commercial podium.
+The Skysuites Tower is composed of a 38-storey semi-circular tower and a 26-storey curvilinear tower upon a 2,812 square meter lot at the junction of EDSA and Quezon Avenue.
+The semi-circular tower is for residential use and the curvilinear tower is for office use.
+The two towers are connected by a parking and commercial podium.
 Its features include garden and podium lofts.